mrpythonita/Data-Modelling-with-Postgres/README.md

 # Data Modelling with Postgres

-This is the first project for the Data Engineering Nano Degree program.
-It focuses on modelling data with Postgress for a made up music streaming company named Sparkify.
+This project focuses on modelling data with Postgress for a made up music streaming company named Sparkify.

 ## Getting Started